LennyBeto/airbnb-clone-project/README.md

 - The backend developer in this project is responsible for implementing the API endpoints, database schema and the business logic.

 ### Database Administrator
+- The database administrator will be tasked with managing database designs, indexing and optimizations.

 ### DevOps Engineer
+- The DevOps engineer will be responsible for handling deployment, monitoring, and scaling of the backend services.

 ### QA Engineer
+- The Quality Assurance engineer will be responsible for ensuring the backend functionalities are thoroughly tested and meet quality standards before release.

 ## Technology Stack

 - Django